(AB1) pre-abelian category

 Let be the initial object, and let , be the two product projections.
 We say is of type T if is an isomorphism, and type A if is an isomorphism.

 A pretopos will turn out to be precisely an AT category in which every object is of type T, and an abelian category will turn out to be an AT category where every object is of type A.

-Now here come the AT exactness axioms.
-Again, each of them is satisfied in every abelian category and in every pretopos, and part of Freyd’s point is that any exactness axiom satisfied in both classes of categories is a logical consequence of this set of axioms.
-Some of Freyd’s remarks are included in parentheses.
+Here then are the AT exactness axioms.
+Again, each of them is satisfied in every abelian category and in every pretopos, and according to Freyd’s thesis, any exactness axiom satisfied in both classes of categories is a logical consequence of this set of axioms.
+Some of Freyd’s remarks in his original posting are included in parentheses.